 We strive to promote the total development of all students and enhance their experiences at East Carolina University, whether it is through one of our 470+ student organizations, or a residence hall program, an intramural sports team, a cultural event, a student organization, leadership development, or involvement in the Greek life system.

 We are very proud of our great university and are glad to have you as a member of our Pirate community.
-As you begin this phase of your life as an ECU faculty member, we welcome you to talk with Student Affairs educators about ways we can collaborate with co-curricular programming and activities that can provide the best learning experience for our students.
+As you begin this phase of your life as an ECU faculty member, we welcome you to talk with Student Affairs educators about ways we can collaborate with co-curricular programming and activities to provide the best learning experience for our students.

 Again, welcome to East Carolina University.
 Please feel free to contact me upon your arrival to discuss how we can work together to make a difference in the lives of our students.
 Visit the Student Affairs Website for more information about our programs, services and departments.

 Vice Chancellor for Student Affairs